 Education advocate and passionate coach, Jonathan Banks is motivated to see people connect with God in a deeper way by challenging them to grow and inspiring them to rise.
 He currently serves as the Chief Operating Officer at Urban Outreach Foundation serving an international group of pastors and leaders.
 Jonathan is an ordained minister in Chicago where he lives with his wife, Jacinta, and their courageous sons.

-“Being part of The Solution requires courage and persistence to bring about reconciliation, establish equality for all, and help kids lift themselves from their circumstance.”
+“Putting the Power of One into action requires courage and persistence to bring about reconciliation, establish equality for all, and help kids lift themselves from their circumstance.”

 Fellowes was about to graduate from college when Martin Luther King Jr. was assassinated in April, 1968.
 The tragic event led to a change in plans: becoming a school teacher on Chicago’s West Side which opened his eyes to the inequality of under resourced neighborhoods.
 There he first experienced the joy of making a difference In the life of a youngster.
 Throughout his career as third generation CEO and now Chairman of Fellowes Brands, his heart has remained fixed on the issue of racial equality.
 He has served as Church Elder numerous times and currently serves on the boards of Culver Academies, Crossway Books, and Lyric Opera.
 He and his wife Deby of 50+ years have both served on By The Hand Boards and love being a part of this ministry.